 Wartesaal am Dom

-Set in a former waiting room in the vaults beneath Cologne's Hauptbahnhof (central station), this beautifully converted restaurant and club holds house, soul and techno nights each Friday.
-It’s worth a detour just to look at the facade by night, even if you have no intention of going in.
+Set in a former waiting room in the vaults beneath Cologne's Hauptbahnhof (central station), this beautifully converted restaurant and club holds 80s and 90s nights each Saturday.
+It's worth a detour just to look at the facade by night, even if you have no intention of going in.
 The golden arches backlit against the sky make a striking entrance as revellers make the most of the party atmosphere inside.Address: , Johannisstrasse 11, Cologne, 50668

 Live music in Cologne